 Worship our Triune God

-Our worship is traditional, reverential, Scriptural, and sacramental, using the Book of Common Prayer (1979).
-We use both Rite I and Rite II depending on the liturgical season, and we celebrate the Eucharist every Sunday.
+Our worship is traditional, reverential, Scriptural, and sacramental, using the Book of Common Prayer (2019).
+We celebrate the Eucharist every Sunday.

 Should you visit, you will find that folks dress in a variety of styles.
 Some dress casual; others put on their Sunday best.
 Wear what you’re comfortable with.
 When you enter, you will usually be greeted by Fr.
 Bryan and one other member of the congregation, given the service bulletins, and invited to take a seat as you prepare for worship.
 Pre-service time is usually accompanied with some instrumental music or simple silence for prayer.